thaisaraujom/PDF-Insights/README.md

 - You can ask questions about the PDF content by entering them in the provided text input field.

-- The code uses the OpenAI GPT-3 model for question-answering tasks.
-The model generates answers based on the provided question and the extracted text from the PDFs.

 - The code displays the generated answer in the Streamlit interface.

 - The code uses a spinner to indicate processing or thinking time during PDF extraction and question-answering tasks.